 Founder and CEO

-Kenya Wiley is an attorney, author and advocate â€” working at theÂ intersection of retail, technology, entertainment and entrepreneurship.
+Kenya Wiley is an attorney, policy advocate and writer â€” working at theÂ intersection of retail, technology, entertainment and entrepreneurship.

 As Founder and CEO of the Fashion Innovation Alliance (FIA), Kenya has led the strategic development and implementation of FIAâ€™s programs and initiatives covering public policy/compliance, access to capital, inclusion and innovation for fashion tech and beauty tech.
-Under Kenya’s leadership, FIA has secured notable partnerships with Fortune 500 companies, orchestrated advocacy and educational events with Members of Congress and White House officials, and submitted numerous regulatory filings to U.S. federal agencies on data security, privacy, IoT and immigration.
+Under Kenya’s leadership, FIA has secured notable partnerships with Fortune 500 companies, orchestrated advocacy and educational events with members of Congress and administration officials, and submitted numerous regulatory filings to U.S. federal agencies on data security, privacy, IoT and immigration.

 With experience in both the public and private sectors, Kenya has worked across industries and political parties to create and launch innovative campaigns and alliancesâ€”from federal legislation on delivery/logistics and domestic partner benefits to MPAAâ€™s inaugural academic outreach program, and most recently the Fashion Innovation Alliance.